2024

 Federal and State Bills Restricting Property Ownership by Foreign Entities

-• Of the 151 total bills, 71 are under currently consideration that would prohibit Chinese citizens from purchasing or owning property.
+• Of the 252 total bills, 164 have been considered that would prohibit Chinese citizens from purchasing or owning some form of property.

 Committee of 100 believes that passage of bills prohibiting property ownership by citizens of foreign countries would legitimize harmful and xenophobic claims about immigrants that would exacerbate rising anti-Asian violence that has negatively affected U.S. citizens and non-citizens alike.
 Should they take effect, these laws would also disproportionately affect a wide range of people of color living in the United States; most of the countries targeted in this legislation are majority non-white.

-The interactive mapping tool below illustrates legislative activity in 2024 by state governments and Congress pertaining to restriction of property ownership by foreign citizens, businesses, and governments, especially those related to the People’s Republic of China (PRC).
+The interactive mapping tool below illustrates legislative activity by state governments and Congress pertaining to restriction of property ownership by foreign citizens, businesses, and governments, especially those related to the People’s Republic of China (PRC).
 Clicking a state (or “US,” which refers to federal legislation considered by the U.S. Congress) provides a detailed summary of all legislation considered by that state.
-The tabs above the map allow users to view legislation that has passed or is currently under consideration in 2023.
+The tabs above the map allow users to view legislation that has passed or is currently under consideration.

 Glossary of terms